EzioTheDeadPoet/SME-FT-/README.md

 Go back to the Basic tab, check the box next to *Recommended Tweaks* and select the preset you think is right for your PC.
 Modern PCs should be fine with the *Medium* or *High* preset.
 People with high end PCs - I would recommend against the *Ultra* preset even with your RTX 3090 and Ryzen 9 5950X, unless you're going for a screen archery setup.
 The lost performance is better spent upping the settings quality of your favorite ENB preset.
 Click *Save and Exit* after you've applied the settings.

+#### Creation Club / Anniversary Edition Upgrade Content

 ## How to Launch SME(FT)

-Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
+Head over to the installation folder (**the place you choose to install the modlist to**) and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.
 Under the run button, you can find a shortcut menu that allows you to make a desktop shortcut.

 *If the game doesn't launch correctly check [this](#windows-is-reporting-that-a-virus-has-been-detected) and the [pre-installation steps](#pre-installation) as those are the solution for the most common issues besides an failed installation.*